tarantool/doc/doc/book/replication/index.rst

 Setting up a replica
 =====================================================================

-A server requires a valid snapshot (.snap) file.
-A snapshot file is created for a server the first time that ``box.cfg`` occurs for it.
-If this first ``box.cfg`` request occurs without a "replication source" clause, then the server is a master and starts its own new cluster with a new unique UUID.
+An instance requires a valid snapshot (.snap) file.
+A snapshot file is created for a instance the first time that ``box.cfg`` occurs for it.
+If this first ``box.cfg`` request occurs without a "replication source" clause, then the instance is a master and starts its own new replica set with a new unique UUID.
-If this first ``box.cfg`` request occurs with a "replication source" clause, then the server is a replica and its snapshot file, along with the cluster information, is constructed from the write-ahead logs of the master.
+If this first ``box.cfg`` request occurs with a "replication source" clause, then the instance is a replica and its snapshot file, along with the replica-set information, is constructed from the write-ahead logs of the master.
 Therefore, to start replication, specify :ref:`replication_source <cfg_replication-replication_source>` in a ``box.cfg`` request.
-When a replica contacts a master for the first time, it becomes part of a cluster.
-On subsequent occasions, it should always contact a master in the same cluster.
+When a replica contacts a master for the first time, it becomes part of a replica set.
+On subsequent occasions, it should always contact a master in the same replica set.

 Once connected to the master, the replica requests all changes that happened after the latest local LSN.
 It is therefore necessary to keep WAL files on